netdata/netdata/streaming/README.md

 ## Viewing remote host dashboards, using mirrored databases

-On any receiving netdata, that maintains remote databases and has its web server enabled, The node menu will include a list of the mirrored databases.
+On any receiving Netdata, that maintains remote databases and has its web server enabled, The node menu will include a list of the mirrored databases.

 ![image](https://cloud.githubusercontent.com/assets/2662304/24080824/24cd2d3c-0caf-11e7-909d-a8dd1dbb95d7.png)